 Winter (October to March) – Best Overall Time to Visit Taj Mahal

 Winter is widely considered the best season to visit Taj Mahal Agra, especially for international travelers.
+The weather is cool and pleasant, allowing you to explore the monument and its gardens comfortably.

 Weather conditions